dkooll/dkooll/README.md

 My current focus is on development and the integration of AI-assisted tools into DevOps processes — improving efficiency, validation, and automation through intelligent systems.

-With a background in operations as a sysadmin, I bring both stability and innovation to the table.
+With a long-standing background in operations as a sysadmin, I have a deep understanding of infrastructure and system reliability.

 I enjoy blogging and sharing the challenges and solutions I encounter, and I love tweaking and experimenting in Neovim, embracing its terminal-based, keyboard-driven workflow and plugin customization for a fast and distraction-free development experience.